YOUR VOICE, AmplifieD

 When does a startup need PR?

 A startup needs PR earlier than most founders think, but don’t go too early.
-PR works exceptionally well for startups, as you can see immediate results and brand awareness in a short time.
+PR works really well for startups, as you can see immediate results and brand awareness.
 You’re going from zero to a hundred very quickly by getting out there in the news both as founders and as a company.

 Startups often use PR to build credibility, attract talent, support fundraising or stand out in a crowded niche.
 Waiting until you’re ‘big enough’ usually means missing the moment when attention is easiest to earn.
 The key is clarity, not business size.